 Why Support Feel Memory

-Victoria Loustalot is a compelling narrator and author of her own story that traverses the globe from Sacramento to New York, to Cambodia, to Stockholm, to Paris, finding new pieces of self-discovery along the way.
+Victoria, Karen and Rebekah’s stories traverse the globe from Sacramento to New York, to Cambodia, to Stockholm, to Paris and Michigan, as they find new pieces of self-discovery along the way.
 Bringing this visual narrative to the screen includes hours of painting, filming, editing, interviews and enactments.
 Please help us add to the conversation by supporting this new work, Feel Memory, that speaks to the universal flexibility of memory and how it impacts the lives we live.

 We appreciate each and every donor’s commitment to this project.
 Viviane’s short film, See Memory (distributed on Amazon), has already had a profound impact not only on the art world, but on viewers that have suffered from PTSD, on whom memory has been life changing.
 Please help us add to the conversation.